Gretchen Carlson: Fox News

 Carlson first appeared on Fox & Friends as a weekend substitute host in 2006.
 On September 25, 2006, after a shifting of anchors, which included E.D.
 Hill moving to the 10 a.m. hour of Fox News Live, Carlson became the anchor of Fox & Friends.
 She co-hosted with Steve Doocy and Brian Kilmeade for almost 8 years.
-In 2012, she walked off the set of Fox & Friends when on-air colleagues made offensive comment about women in the workplace.
 In 2013, Carlson admitted on Brian Kilmeade's radio show that Fox News female anchors were not allowed to wear pants.
 Despite dress code restrictions, Carlson was known for doing push-ups when military personnel were guests on the show.
 Carlson returned to Fox and Friends in 2014 during a Cooking With Friends segment with her children and again in 2015 to promote her memoir Getting Real.

 Carlson left Fox & Friends in September 2013 to anchor a one-hour daytime program, The Real Story with Gretchen Carlson, beginning in the fall of 2013, taking part of the slot opened by Megyn Kelly's move to primetime.
-She began covering stories that supported women's rights, including a piece on Robin Wright of the Netflix series House of Cards demanding the same salary as Kevin Spacey.
-In 2013, Carlson became the first cable news television anchor to go on air with no makeup.
-Just three weeks before she was fired, she came forward in support of the assault weapons ban.
+She covered stories that supported women's rights, including an opinion piece on Robin Wright of the Netflix series House of Cards, noting her demand for the same salary as Kevin Spacey.

-During her tenure at Fox News Carlson covered multiple world events including both the first and second inauguration of Barack Obama, the Wedding of Prince William and Catherine Middleton, and the Democratic National Convention and Republican National Convention in 2008 and 2012.
+Three weeks before she was fired, she came forward in support of the assault weapons ban.

 2016–present

 Miss America Organization

 On January 1, 2018, Carlson was elected chairwoman of the board of directors of the Miss America Organization, a volunteer position.
 Shortly after joining as chairwoman, Carlson's first major decision was to remove the swimsuit competition from the pageant, following a unanimous vote from the board of directors.
 Carlson's goals were to transition the pageant into "Miss America 2.0", where the swimsuit competitions would be replaced with on-stage interviews.
-The move aimed to shift focus from appearances to achievements, in light of the Me Too movement.
-The move divided opinion mostly within the organization.
+The move aimed to follow the Me Too movement.

-In early 2019, it was announced that the Miss America brand would return to NBC.
-After securing the network deal, Carlson resigned from Chairwoman of the Board in June 2019.
+Following internal backlash, Carlson resigned from Chairwoman of the Board in June 2019.
+Around the same time, it was announced that the Miss America brand would return to NBC.